 Avast — Top-Notch Malware Detection & Versatile Scanning Options

 Avast offers excellent malware protection, with perfect detection rates against various threats, from viruses to ransomware.
 I tested its scanner with over 1,000 malware samples, and Avast caught every single one.
-Its full system scan was completed in under an hour with minimal impact on performance — I could even use my PC during the scan.
+Its full system scan was completed in under an hour with minimal impact on performance — I could even use my computer during the scan.

 I particularly like Avast’s 6 versatile scanning options, which include Full Virus Scan, Smart Scan, Boot-Time Scan, Targeted Scan, and more.
 Its real-time protection also impressed me, blocking malware downloads even when zipped or encrypted.